-I recently flew back to Manchester, UK from Nice, France on Air France and KLM and had a few scary and/or bizarre things occurring to me.
+I recently flew back to Manchester, UK from Nice, France on Air France and KLM, during which I had a few scary and/or bizarre things occurring to me.
 I have been flying since 1983 and have seen my fair share of crazy/funny things at both airports and on airplanes, but this was a first…

 I started out peacefully waving my parents goodbye and lounging for lunch in the Lounge at Nice International Airport (NCE), waiting on my flight to begin boarding.
 It started out simple enough: got in the wrong boarding lane – as someone in front of me didn’t have the right ticket – (that’s okay), flight was a bit bumpy and food was decent (I can deal), and got to Amsterdam International Airport (AMS) a little late (still have time to next flight).

 Then I had to find my way to KLM’s Lost & Found in AMS, as I had previously left my iPod with security at a previous connection journey and needed to recollect it.
 I had 1.5 hours before boarding/extra security.
 Asked around and finally found someone to direct me where I needed to go.
 Unfortunately, it was out in the Arrivals hall and had to re-enter Customs again.
 Easy enough… So, I thought.
 I waited 40 minutes at Lost & Found for my iPod, but it came with £5 so I thought my luck was still with me.
 AMS has very trustworthy and efficient staff.
 They had it for 3 months and it was still there.
 I’ve lost electronic gadgets in airplanes, security, and airports before and never once got them back.